 Shareholders may elect to reinvest their dividend by subscribing for new shares in the Company.
-Further information can be found in the shareholder information section on page 88.

-On 11 February 2021, 276,440 ordinary shares were allotted at a price of 90.03 pence per share, being the last published ex-dividend NAV per share as at 22 January 2021, to shareholders who elected to receive shares under the DRIS as an alternative to the final dividend for the year ended 30 September 2020.
+On 11 February 2021, 276,440 ordinary shares were allotted at a price of 90.03 pence per share, being the last published exdividend NAV per share as at 22 January 2021, to shareholders who elected to receive shares under the DRIS as an alternative to the final dividend for the year ended 30 September 2020.

-On 30 July 2021, 203,313 ordinary shares were allotted at a price of 99.23 pence per share, being the last published ex-dividend NAV per share as at 9 July 2021, to shareholders who elected to receive shares under the DRIS as an alternative to the interim dividend for the year ended 30 September 2021.
+On 30 July 2021, 203,313 ordinary shares were allotted at a price of 99.23 pence per share, being the last published exdividend NAV per share as at 9 July 2021, to shareholders who elected to receive shares under the DRIS as an alternative to the interim dividend for the year ended 30 September 2021.